All Episodes

 All right.

-Uh let me see here.
+Let me see here.

 See, it's really nice.

-But it's in the fucking hood, as y'all can see here.
+Federal courthouse is always nice, but it's in the fucking hood, as y'all can see here.

-So yeah, I would I remember I'll always park my car right here.
+So yeah, I would, I remember I'll always park my car right here.

-I'll put the placard up so they don't give me a ticket.
+I put the placard up so they don't give me a ticket.

-I park it right here.
+I park it right here every time, man.

 Come in, park that joint right here, right?